Skip to main contentSkip to footer

 Gratitude practice

-Following my meditation practice, and whilst still in bed, I step into three gratuities about my life, however big or small.
+Following my meditation practice, and whilst still in bed, I think of three gratuities about my life, however big or small.
 This is a positive psychology practice and helps me step into an abundant mindset.

 Taking a moment to reflect on the blessings in my life, I express heartfelt gratitude for everything from the warmth of the morning sun to the unwavering support of loved ones.